Beyond the Edge is owned and run by Chris and Alex. A small team of other instructors keep them in check!

 Kerry runs the office alongside Hati and is probably the first person you’ll speak to at Beyond the Edge.
 She has been an active climber for over 20 years, travelling and climbing extensively in Europe, the USA and Australia.
 She has also enjoyed the opportunity to climb and trek in places such as Morocco, Mauritania, Ecuador, Nepal, Peru, Georgia and Russia

-As well as many years of office work, Kerry has lead groups all over the world and has just Antarctica left to visit to round off all 7 continents.
-She has also found the time to become a national level climbing competition judge, and is progressing further with an IFSC course later this year.
+As well as many years of office work, Kerry has led groups all over the world and has just Antarctica left to visit to round off all 7 continents.
+She has also found the time to become a national level climbing competition judge.

 Kerry enjoys gardening, fell running and photography, she’s an absolute nerd with old maps.
 She doesn’t enjoy tennis, squash or eating mushrooms (you can’t have everything!)

-For a lot of our courses we base ourselves at The Sir William, a comfortable hotel in Grindleford in the heart of the Peak District.
+For a lot of our courses we base ourselves at the Sir William, a comfortable hotel in Grindleford in the heart of the Peak District (S32 2HS).

 Our courses generally start with a chat over a complimentary tea / coffee and cover any theory and watch instructional videos in the warmth of our training room before heading outside and putting things into practice in the great outdoor classroom on our doorstep.